Irelandoracle1/Fairview-club/README.md

 ## Testing
- I have manually tested this application through this process -I inputed wrong values.
-Such as adding empty values, string values and adding the same coordinates twice -I passed the code through the PEP8online.com test and confirmed there is no error on my code -Tested the App in my local terminal and also my Heroku hosted terminal
+ I have manually tested this application through this process
+- I inputed wrong values.
+Such as adding empty values, string values and adding the same coordinates twice
+- I passed the code through the PEP8online.com test and confirmed there is no error on my code
+- Tested the App in my local terminal and also my Heroku hosted terminal

 ### Validator Testing
 -PEP8